electricimp/AWSLambda/examples/SendReceive/README.md

 ## Configure the API keys for Lambda

-At the top of the AWSLambda.test.nut there are three constants to configure.
+At the top of the agent [code](agent.nut) there are three constants to configure.

 Parameter             | Description
 ----------------------| -----------